-Orlando Nightclub Shooter's Father Was FBI Informant, Gunman's Widow's Lawyers Say
+Orlando Nightclub Shooter's Father Was FBI Informant, Say Lawyers For Gunman's Widow

 "I apologize for what my son did.
 I don't know why he did it," he told NBC News at the time.
 "He is dead, so I can't ask him.
 I wish I knew."

-On Monday, Byron briefly touched on the defense's motion for mistrial, telling the courtroom he would deliberate on it later in the day.

-"I'm not going to address it right now," he said, according to the Orlando Sentinel.
-"It's going to take too much time."

-In the meantime Monday, the defense's case proceeded apace as several witnesses took the stand.
+The defense's case proceeded in the courtroom Monday as several witnesses took the stand.
 They argue that Salman, the sole person charged in connection with her dead husband's rampage, was a "simple woman" with a low IQ, easily influenced and badly abused by Omar Mateen — and, they assert, utterly ignorant of his violent designs on the club.